leekshaffer/StudyDesignCourse/README.md

 -   `assignments`: a version of the five assigned homeworks (as both `.Rmd` and `.pdf` files), as well as the assigned midterm and final projects.
 If you are instructor designing a course and the homework solutions would be helpful to you, please reach out to me and I can share them.

--   `notes`: course slides and other notes/materials. *Please note:* these were designed to be presented as part of a course, alongside readings, discussion, instructor presentations, and assignments, are not meant to be standalone or self-learning resources.
+-   `notes`: selected course slides and other notes/materials. *Please note:* these were designed to be presented as part of a course, alongside readings, discussion, instructor presentations, and assignments, are not meant to be standalone or self-learning resources.
+Materials for other weeks may be available by request.

 ## License